Projects introduction

 Create a new project

-+Project button to create a new project on the OpenProject overview page
+Button to create a new project on the OpenProject homepage

 Name and create a new project in OpenProject

-To configure further project information, see the documentation for project settings.
+To continue configuring your project, see the documentation on project settings.

 View all projects